To spend a night in the Bungle Bungles, camping is your only option.

-The camping fee is $13 per person per night as of 2017.
+The camping fee is $13 per person ($10 for concession card holders, $3 for children) per night as of 2020.
 You pay your fee at the Visitor Centre upon entering the park, but during peak season you must also book online at least 48 hours ahead!

 You don't have to rough it when visiting the Bungle Bungles.
 Bellburn—the commercial campground in the southern part of the Bungles—is as luxurious as you could hope.

 The Bellburn camping facilities are located not far from the Bellburn airstrip and helicopter booking office/landing pad.